jrolla777/OPNsense-Porkbun-ddclient-fix/README.md

 `https://api.porkbun.com/api/json/v3/dns/retrieveByNameType/domain.com/A/sub2.sub1`

 The problem, is the 'on-root-domain' logic part of the script to organize the endpoint.
+It's not using my `domain.com` correctly in the endpoint.
 You could comment out the `if ($config{$host}{'on-root-domain'})' block below in Step 10, replace with these two lines, and call it a day if you don't use subdomains:

 ```
     $sub_domain = '';
     $domain = $host;
 ```

 ### But, let's just fix the logic anyway.
-Below are the steps to update the API URL and also add logic to split subdomains for properfly formatted endpoint calls.
+I understand the regex in my new split function doesnt work for domains like domain.it.io where the top-level domain (TLD) is split by a period (.it.io).
+Here are the steps to update the API URL and also add logic to split traditional TLD subdomains for properfly formatted endpoint calls.

 1. First we're going to enable ssh access.
 I usually have this disbaled unless I **have** to access the shell.
 Go to `System > Settings > Administration`.
 Check **Enable Secure Shell**
 2. And also check **Permit password login**